jacoblister/emuboy/blog/README.md

 * It's fairly bare bones at the moment - the browser based sound needs a bit of work
 * Try running on a desktop, rather than mobile phone for best results
+* Some optimisation still todo, so needs a fairly fast PC for the browser version right now

 # Introduction and Motiviation